JoseSiby/ssm-connect/README.md

 - **Smart Search**: Filter instances by keywords (matches Name, InstanceId, and all tag values)
 - **Multi-Session**: Opens each connection in a new terminal window (Linux, macOS, Windows) allowing for multiple simultaneous sessions.
 - **AWS Session**: Automatically inherits AWS credentials
+- **Security**: All code undergoes automated CodeQL static analysis on every PR and merge

 ## Install